g-div/apibox/README.md

 Please refer to the [Swagger specification](https://github.com/wordnik/swagger-core/wiki) editing your **docs.yml**

 ## 3. Run!
+If you didn't it before, then run
+	export PATH="$PATH:./node_modules/.bin"

+and finally
+	apibox

 Open your browser at [http://localhost:9987/docs](http://localhost:9987/docs) (or the domain/port you have choosen) to see it working.